 When detected in its earlier stages, BIA-ALCL has a high cure rate.
 It is typically treated by removing the entire capsule and implant (capsulectomy en bloc).
 Due to the incredibly low occurrence of BIA-ALCL, the FDA does not recommend removing one’s implants if no symptoms have been experienced.

 How Much Does Breast Implant Removal Cost?

-Although the surgical details will differ for each patient, breast implant removal typically costs an average of $2,566, which covers the surgeon’s fee.
+Although the surgical details will differ for each patient, breast implant removal typically costs an average of $4,000, which covers the surgeon’s fee.
+For en bloc capsulectomy and implant removal the total fees range from $7,500 – $10,000 depending on the complexity of the procedure.
 Factors that will affect your total cost include the expertise of your surgeon, geographic location of the practice, anesthesia fees, and potential medical tests.
 During your consultation, our team will provide you with a quote for how much you can expect to pay based on your unique surgical plan.
 If you would like to break the cost of your implant removal into a series of smaller payments, we accept multiple plastic surgery financing options to make your procedure more affordable.